polatory/polatory/README.md

 ## Platforms

-Polatory is available on following platforms/toolchains.
+Polatory runs on x86 processors with AVX instructions (Sandy Bridge or newer).
+It is available on following platforms/toolchains.

 ### Linux